OrrishLabs/image-compare-with-report/README.md

 3. Keep diff files under diff-images folder
 4. Ensure the data in visual-comparison-data.csv is populated properly.
 5. Create a jar with command ```mvn clean compile assembly:single```
-6. Run the jar with below usage example.
+6. A jar file will be created under target folder.
+Move this jar file to the location where you have actual and baseline images.
+7. Now run the jar with command ```java -jar image-compare-with-report-0.0.1.jar``` and pass the parameters as needed as below.

 ###### Usage example
 ```